JaneliaSciComp/SongExplorer/README.md

 [Sylabs](https://www.sylabs.io).
 SongExplorer has been tested with version 3.7 on Linux and [3.3 Desktop Beta](https://sylabs.io/singularity-desktop-macos) on Mac.

-On Linux you'll also need to install the CUDA and CUDNN drivers from nvidia.com.
-The latter requires you to register for an account.
-SongExplorer was tested and built with version 11.7.

 Next download the SongExplorer image from the cloud.
 You can either go to [SongExplorer's cloud.sylabs.io